 - Alitalia AZ718, Chaperoned by Visala Alagappan

-- Departing Rome Fiumicino Tuesday July 16 at 3:35PM, arriving in Athens at 6:30PM
+- Departing Rome Fiumicino Tuesday July 16 at 3:25PM, arriving in Athens at 6:20PM (*note that the flight was originally scheduled to be ten minutes later and has now changed).

 Visa Requirements, Cancellation Policy, and Travel Insurance